KIPAC/StatisticalMethods/doc/GettingStarted.md

 ```bash
 git clone <address>
 ```
-Here, `<address>` is the git address of your remote fork, and will have an address something like `git@github.com:USERNAME/StatisticalMethods.git` where `USERNAME` is your github username.
+Here, `<address>` is the git address of your remote fork, and will have an address something like `git@github.com:USERNAME/StatisticalMethods.git` where `USERNAME` is your GitHub username.
 Give this command a try.

 > It will likely fail, with one of two errors.
 If you get a message like this:
 ```